 Learn about Japanese Automaton at the Karakuri Exhibition Museum

-At the Karakuri Exhibition Museum, you can view multiple mechanical dolls called Karakuri Ningyo, the ancestors of modern robots, and learn of their historical importance.
+At the Karakuri Exhibition Museum, you can view multiple mechanical dolls called Karakuri Ningyo, the ancestors of modern robots, and learn about their historical importance.

-The museum in Inuyama holds periodical workshops with the last Karakuri craft master alive whose family has been making these mechanical dolls since the 17th century.
+The museum in Inuyama hosts periodic workshops featuring the last living craftsman of Karakuri, whose family has been crafting these mechanical dolls since the 17th century.

 Karakuri Exhibition Museum (犬山からくりミュージアム)